lexus2k/ssd1306/README.md

-# SSD1306 OLED display driver, PCD8544 LED display driver
+# SSD1306/SSD1331 OLED display driver, PCD8544 LED display driver

 ## Introduction

-SSD1306 OLED display driver is Arduino style library, AND it can be compiled with plain avr-gcc compiler without Arduino libraries.
+SSD1306 driver is Arduino style library, AND it can be compiled with plain avr-gcc compiler without Arduino libraries.
 It is intended for use with very small microcontrollers (with a little of SRAM).
 It was developed to use as few resources as possible.
 Since ATTiny controllers have no division and multiply